SuppeW/minesweaperAI/README.txt

     E, and the number of adjestent neighboring bomb I will just represent their cell with a number.
 This bumps into a problem where I have put the active bomb cells into the value of 1, and will have to change that to something like B, for bomb.

+    My current method of checking neighbors for a bomb seems to be working, but I have to tweak the settings to be able to get it right, It looks like it clearly sees where the bombs are located, but cant really count it to well.
+I dont know what is causing the problem at the moment, but hopefully it has something to do with how I set up counting of the neighboring cells, and maybe it is missing a negative number something like that.
+If this does not work, I will work towards a new method, however I don't think the current method, containing 13 if statements is the best way to go about this.
+Although, I don't want to check in on other projects because of the learning experience, I think I might do so very soon.
+Reading trough those 13 if statements, are not only making me disgusted, because I hate spaghetti, but it is also driving me crazy!!